MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/information-protection/configure-policy-default.md

 Use the following information to understand how the default policy for Azure Information Protection is configured.
 If you modify the default policy, you can reference these values to return your policy to the defaults.

-Information Protection bar:
+## Information Protection bar

-- Title: **Sensitivity**
+Title: **Sensitivity**

-- Tooltip: **Information Sensitivity consists of four distinct levels (Public, Internal, Confidential, Secret), allowing the user to identify the risk of exposing the information to unauthorized users inside or outside the business.**
+Tooltip: **Information Sensitivity consists of four distinct levels (Public, Internal, Confidential, Secret), allowing the user to identify the risk of exposing the information to unauthorized users inside or outside the business.**

+## Labels

 |Label name|Tooltip|Color|Visual markings|Conditions or protection|
 |--------------|-----------------|---------------|-----------------|